 — for real

 Couchbase has made it easy to learn NoSQL.
 Get hands-on with sample code, example queries, tutorials and more.
 Couchbase shows all steps in detail in their free guide: Get Started Developing NoSQL.

 To reach out to Tegile, contact us.
 Right now, if you try Tegile before the end of October, you can get a free Quadcopter Drone.
 This is our way of saying thanks for trying the fastest high-flying flash storage on the planet, IntelliFlashHD.

-Solutions Brief for Couchbase and Tegile on Cisco UCS
+Reference Architecture for Couchbase on Tegile and Cisco UCS

-Check back here for our Reference Architecture for Couchbase and Tegile on Cisco UCS, which contains all the benchmark details.
-Find out why Datacenter Managers who run Cisco UCS investigate Tegile arrays with Couchbase Server when their company needs to expand operations, with no down time.
+Here’s the Reference Architecture for Couchbase on Tegile and Cisco UCS, which contains all the benchmark details.
+Find out why Datacenter Managers who run Cisco UCS investigate Tegile arrays with Couchbase Server when their company needs to expand operations with no down time.